-Supporters of Being Present in the Moment
+Famous, Successful People Who Support Being Present in the Moment

 - Tom Brady, one of the most successful American football players of all time.

 - Russell Simmons, an successful businessman in the music industry.
-He emphasizes being present constantly in his books Success Through Stillness and Super Rich.
+He emphasizes being present in his books Success Through Stillness and Super Rich.